 This cosy house sleeps up to 3 guests and has a fireplace, perfect for colder winter nights.
 If you’re visiting during summer, there’s a gorgeous garden and pool for guests to enjoy.

 11. Travel Back in Time in Mala Strana

 Also known as Lesser Town, the Mala Strana area is home to some of the top attractions in Prague.

-Built between the 17th and 18th Centuries, the cobblestoned streets and the spectacular facades of centuries-old buildings immediately transport you to another time.
-Walking around this neighborhood is one of the best things you can do in Prague – even if only to fully take in the history and ambiance of the city.
+Built between the 17th and 18th Centuries, the cobblestoned streets and spectacular facades of centuries-old buildings immediately transport you to another time.
+Walking around Mala Strana is one of the best free things to do in Prague that will let you take in the history and ambience of the city.

-It’s clear that beer is love in the Czech Republic, and the liquid is used for more than just drinking.
-At this day spa, you can book in for a treatment that includes a 30-minute beer soak, followed by a 30-minute lay-down on a heated bed.
+It’s clear that beer is loved in the Czech Republic, and it’s used for more than just drinking.
+At this day-spa, you can book in for a treatment that includes a 30-minute beer soak followed by 30 minutes on the hotbed.